scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 ![alt text][DLImagePrediction]

 The reason why I obtained 75% accuracy score from downloaded images is
-* Original Image sizes are not constant, some of larges, other small etc.
+* Downloaded Image size is not constant, some of larges, other small, in a result to resize images to 32 x 32 so that they fit to designed convolutional model.
 * Image is heavily distorted when shrinking big image to default entry image size (32x32).
 It means to drain some of significant data from original ones.
-* Image is pictured with any kinds of background like road, building
+* Image is pictured with any kinds of background like road, building etc.
 * Some Signboard is not pictured in center of image, thus hard to understand where traffic image is seen by machine learning model.

 ## 3.3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

 Regarding with prediction using softmax probabilities, I obtained following result from tensorflow tf.nn.softmax and tf.nn.top_k function.
 As proved in training section from where I see high accuracy score, Model trained with augmentation image data set performs well that it has 100% probability indicating exact same traffic sign as origin label (eg. ChildrenCrossing NoEntry) It cerntainly has designed to classify German Traffic Sign, however the model did not have cognition capability to classify several images like RoadWork2, that showed just a tiny probability for selecting correct label.